Have you ever wondered about the different types of ants that inhabit California? If so, you’re in luck!

 They get their name from their unique coloration, with a brown head and thorax and a black abdomen.

-These ants are known to be seed harvesters and have a specialized appendage on their head that helps them collect and transport seeds.
+These ants are known to be seed harvesters.
+Their specialized appendage on their heads helps them collect and transport seeds.

 Bicolored Pyramid Ants are also known for their aggressive behavior toward other ant species and can often be found fighting over resources.